oraec/oraec.github.io/_posts/2024-05-17-rosetta-stone.md

 ## The Rosetta Stone Online project

 This project is very similar to the one just mentioned.
-It also has a [visual alignment] (http://rosettastone.hieroglyphic-texts.net/).
+It also has a [visual alignment](http://rosettastone.hieroglyphic-texts.net/).
 You can also see which passages belong together!
 Great!
 There is no mouseover.
 Clicking on a passage takes you to a detailed linguistic annotation:

 ![Rosetta Stone Online](/img/blog/rosetta_stone_online.jpg "Rosetta Stone Online")